terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 **\-\-@PLUGIN@\-\-all**

 This switch is meant as a debug switch, it outputs all tasks visible to the calling user, whether they apply to a change or not.
 When this flag is used, an additional 'applicable' property is included in each task output to indicate whether the task actually met its applicability criteria or not.

+**\-\-@PLUGIN@\-\-preview**

+This switch is meant as a debug switch for previewing changes to task configs.
+This switch outputs tasks as if the supplied change were already merged.
+This makes it possible to preview the effect of proposed changes before going live with them.
+Multiple changes may be previewed together.

 When tasks are appended to changes, they will have a "task" section under the plugins section like below: